Reka UI logoReka

 const maxDate = new CalendarDate(1995, 8, 31)

-parseStringToDateValue('1995-08-18') // returns a DateValue object
+parseStringToDateValue('1995-08-18', date) // returns a DateValue object

 toDate(date) // returns a Date object